 - convenient location - it's situated 2-hour drive from Katowice airport and 1.5-hour drive from Krakow airport

 - modern infrastructure - Slovak company keeps modernizing the infrastructure and adding new ski slopes

 - lots of other attractions in the region - Szczyrk is located in southern Poland which is the most interesting region in our country.

-If you're a nature lover and looking for outdoor adventures, then Szczyrk mountain resort might be for you one of the best places to visit in Poland.
+If you're a nature admirer and looking for great landscape, then Szczyrk mountain resort might be for you one of the best places to visit in Poland.